 What makes Talked different:

-Continuity of care: Employees can continue with their psychologist under Medicare if ongoing support is needed
+Seamless care continuity: Employees can continue working with their psychologist under Medicare if longer-term support is needed.

-Beyond EAP is built for the modern workplace, offering quick access, real therapists, and meaningful outcomes.
+Talked for Work is built for the modern workplace, offering convenient access to real support and meaningful outcomes.

 EAP costs can vary widely across Australia, but understanding what drives those costs helps you make better decisions for your team.
 Instead of focusing only on price, consider how well the service fits into your broader approach to employee and workplace wellbeing.

-If you’re reviewing your current provider, now may be the right time to switch EAPs to something more aligned with your people and culture goals.
+If you’re reviewing your current provider, now may be the right time to switch EAPs to something more holistic and more aligned with your people and culture goals.

 Start by checking what your current provider includes in their pricing.
 Look at the number of counselling sessions, how quickly employees can access support, and whether reporting is provided.
 If you are paying more than $80 per employee each year and getting limited access or usage, it may be time to explore alternatives.